Ashleychua/T2020_Purple1/TechTrek_UI/README.md

-## This frontend was built for DBS TechTrek 2020

-# TechTrekUI
+# TechTrekUI - Built for DBS TechTrek2020

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.